 Alternate forms of publications and further information may be obtained by contacting the:

 Bureau of Nutrition Services and WIC

 Appointments & Enrollment

-In order to enroll you and your family in WIC, staff must complete state and federal program information certification paperwork.
-You do not have to be a US citizen to participate in WIC, but everyone must re-qualify for WIC after participating for 6 months.
-Please click here for more information on the WIC program.
+To enroll you and your family in WIC, staff must complete state and federal program information certification paperwork.
+You do not have to be a US citizen to participate in WIC, but everyone must re-apply for WIC after participating for 12 months.
 USDA is an equal opportunity provider and employer.

 Things to Bring

 To help make the enrollment process as smooth as possible, please bring with you as much of the following information as possible:

 - Person being certified - The pregnant woman or new mother, as well as the infants or children being certified, must come for the visit.